-Step 3: Identify patient level activity and OR and SPS feeder data and perform quality assurance checks
+Step 3: Identify patient level activity and operating room or special procedure suites feeder data and perform quality assurance checks

 - CG 3.3.9 Ideally, the OR and SPS feeder system will include some or all of the following fields:

-- the patient's unique identifier;
+- prosthesis or consumable code

-- the patient unique episode identifier;
+- surgeon code

-- unit code (for example, Theatre 1, Theatre 2, Endoscopy, Cardiac Catheter Suite);
+- · the patient's unique identifier

-- the date of service;
+- the patient unique episode identifier

-- the time into and out of the unit (including pre operation, skin to skin and recovery times, anaesthesia start and finish time, anaesthesia type); and
+- unit code (for example, theatre one, theatre two, endoscopy, cardiac catheter suite)

-- Surgeon code;
+- the date of service

-- Prosthesis or consumable code
+- the time into and out of the unit (including pre operation, skin to skin and recovery times, anaesthesia start and finish time, anaesthesia type).

 - CG 3.3.10 Where hospitals have feeder systems that measure prosthesis or consumable consumption at the patient level, these feeder systems will ideally include the following fields:

-- the patient's unique identifier;
+- · the date of service

-- the patient's unique episode identifier;
+- · the patient's unique identifier

-- the prosthesis or consumable code and description;
+- · the patient's unique episode identifier

-- the prosthesis or consumable price; and
+- the prosthesis or consumable code and description

-- the date of service.
+- the prosthesis or consumable price.

 - CG 3.3.11 Costing practitioners should perform quality assurance checks on the OR and SPS files prior to the costing process.
 For example, checks should be made on:

-- the date of service (check error dates, relevancy to costing period);
+- surgeon codes

-- time into and out of the OR or SPS (check for negative values i.e., where start time is after finish time)
+- the date of service (check error dates, relevancy to costing period)

-- Surgeon codes.
+- time into and out of the OR or SPS (check for negative values that is, where start time is after finish time).

-Step 4: Creating and mapping OR and SPS costing products or intermediate products
+Step 4: Creating and mapping operating room or special procedure suites costing products or intermediate products